 - Add cocoa powder, sugar and milk and mix until just combined.
 Your chocolate avocado cake batter is ready.

-- Pour spoonfuls of the chocolate avocado cake batter that you just made on top of the cakes and use a toothpick or a butter knife to create a marbling effect.
+- Pour spoonfuls of the chocolate avocado cake batter that you just made on top of the cakes and use a toothpick or butter knife to create a marbling effect.

 Notes

-- Read all my tips above.
+- Read all my tips and variations above.

 - Leftovers can be stored in a sealed container in the fridge for up to 3 days.